abraham/slides-today/README.md

 ## Tests

-_Note: Tests have a limited implementation currently._

 Run `npm test` to execute the the test suite.
+Currently tests mainly comprise of feature tests written in cucumber-js and puppeteer.

+If you are writing tests it might be helpful to  `npm run start:prod` in one terminal and `npm run test:features` in another terminal to avoid rebuilding Angular everytime.

+To have the browser windows open use so you can see what's rendering (this will also increase timeouts):

+    NODE_ENV=debug npm run test:features

+To run a specific file and example use:

+    npm run test:features features/deck.feature:33

 ## Deploy